RysenRobotics/rysen-retargeting/README.md

 currently supports:

 - MANUS gloves as the input device
-- Left and right ApexHand hands
+- Left and right ApexHand hands as the output device
-- ROS 2 services to start, stop, and check teleoperation
+- Start, stop, and check teleoperation through ROS 2 services
 - MANUS pose calibration

 This repository provides a Docker image and Docker Compose files.
 It does not